Near surface concentration profile of sheared semi-dilute polymer solutions: Results and Discussion

-The resulting neutron scattering length density (SLD) profiles and polymer segment density profiles are plotted in Fig. \ref{fig:phivar}.
-In the vicinity of the interface, data fitting shows unambiguously a polymer depletion which characteristic size decreases from $d=109 \pm 18$ \r{A} for $\phi = 3~\%$ to $d= 65 \pm 12$ \r{A} at $\phi = 6~\%$.
-These characteristic distances can be compared to the bulk blob size $\xi$ measured using Small Angle Neutron Scattering (see Supp.
-Mat.
-Fig.~S1).
-We found that the characteristic depletion distance $d$ is twice larger than $\xi$ and is in agreement with the bulk scaling law $\xi\propto \phi^{-3/4}$ \cite{rubinsteinPolymerPhysics}.
+The resulting neutron scattering length density (SLD) profiles and polymer segment density profiles are shown in Figure \ref{fig:phivar}.
+At $z = 0$, the SLD decreases sharply because of the transition between the high-SLD smooth sapphire and the low-SLD solution.
+Far from the surface, the SLD reaches the bulk SLD of the solution.
+In the vicinity of the interface, data fitting shows unambiguously a polymer depletion which characteristic decay length $d$ decreases from $d=109 \pm 18$ \r{A} for $\phi = 3~\%$ to $d= 65 \pm 12$ \r{A} at $\phi = 6~\%$.
+Previous neutron reflectivity measurements at the air/polymer solution interfaces was fitted with hyperbolic tangent function as predicted from the mean field theory \cite{joanny1979, leeDirectMeasurementsPolymer1991} but in the present work, exponential function ended with a better fit which may be due to the fact that the current substrate is not purely repulsive.
+We plotted in Figure \ref{fig:xi_d_phi} the evolution of both the depletion distance $d$ and the bulk blob size, $\xi$, measured using Small Angle Neutron Scattering.
+It can be observed that the characteristic depletion distance $d$ is comparable to $\xi$ and is in agreement with the bulk scaling law $\xi\propto \phi^{-3/4}$ \cite{rubinsteinPolymerPhysics}.

-This is in good agreement with theoretical predictions which state that the size of the depletion layer is the blob size \cite{silberberg1968,joanny1979,pgdg1981} and consistent with previous measurements at liquid/air interface \cite{leeDirectMeasurementsPolymer1991}.
-This is schematically illustrated in Fig. \ref{fig:phivar}, right.